October 17, 2013 by Shawn Smith

 So how can you gain more control over your habit?
 First, stop arguing with your mind.
-It’s exhausting, and it changes nothing.
+It’s exhausting, and it changes very little.
 Your higher self is already well aware that video games are a waste of time.
 It needs no convincing.
 And the more primitive side of you will never be convinced, so there’s little point in trying to beat it into submission.
 Instead, you can sidestep the process altogether, but it takes a lot of practice.

 To get you started, I’m going to give you Victor Frankl’s recipe.
 He’s credited with one of my all-time favorite quotes (second to “Breakfast is ready!”):